DUNE-DAQ/datafilter/test/apps/README.md

 * Full integration test

-Open 4 terminals and run the following apps (trdispatcher, filterorchestrator, datafilter2, filterresultwriter) in a separate terminal.
+Open 4 terminals and run the following apps (trdispatcher, filterorchestrator, filterresultwriter, datafilter2) in a separate terminal.

 ```